whysosuso/whysosuso.github.io/Susovan-Mahapatra-bucket-list.md

 - Do a standup comedy set

-- Learn to play to harmocia
+- Learn to play harmocia

 - **Fall in love**